p3l6/bag-notation/README.md

 whitespace is required between final cluster and barline, or a cluster and a field paren.

+Inline fields cannot be on a line by themselves, they must be mixed into a bar.

 ## not rules, but suggestions

 Notes should be clustered by beat.